Aircraft Evacuation Systems Safety Standards

 • Remote Locations

-The 2004 Indian Ocean tsunami showcased the need for early warning systems and quick evacuation plans.
-Coastal areas with established alert systems and practiced evacuation routes saw reduced casualties.
+The 2004 Indian Ocean tsunami demonstrated what happens when early warning systems exist versus when they don’t.
+Coastal areas with practiced evacuation routes had significantly fewer casualties.

-The Grenfell Tower fire in London emphasized the importance of building materials and proper maintenance.
-Post-incident analysis led to stricter regulations and reforms in building safety standards.
+The Grenfell Tower fire in London was a devastating example of how building materials and maintenance failures can compound.
+The aftermath brought stricter regulations and real reforms to building safety standards across the UK and beyond.

 • Biometric Access Control